Squiblydoo/Chromagnon/README.md

 * `chromagnonSession.py` parses **Session_...** files
 * `chromagnonTab.py` parses **Tab_...** files

+## How to Use
+To launch the gui, execute `python chromagnonGui.py`.
+Two tools are currently available:
+* History and Download Viewer - This parses and produces an output of a history file.
+The history file can be drag and dropped into the viewer.
+* Session and Tab Viewer - This parses and produces a raw output of a Chromium Session or Tab file.
+(Note: Work still needs to be done to ensure all session commands are accounted for and the data needs to be processed to increase its usefulness.

 ## Requirements
 * Python 3 - No other dependencies are needed.

-## Remarks from original project - I don't know if they are still true or not
-* Most of the code is Endianness dependant and tested only on little endian hosts
-* The code is alignment dependant.
-If Chrome was compiled with custom alignment flags, it probably won't work.

 ## Work In Progress
 The original creator was working on reverse engineering SNSS file format : [see this page](https://github.com/JRBANCEL/Chromagnon/wiki/Reverse-Engineering-SSNS-Format) for details.
 I (Squiblydoo) am actively reverse engineering the SNSS format and including additional support for SNSS commands in the parser and will likely provide my tools for reverse engineering the commands at a later point.

 I've created a pattern for the hex editor [ImHex](https://github.com/WerWolv/ImHex) which highlights each SNSS command.
+My hex pattern is attached to this project: `snss.hexpat`.
 This is substiantially speeding up the reversing process.
 However, it appears not all SNSS commands are forensically interesting so some may be excluded from default output at a later time.
 (Update: someone pointed me to the [source code for the SNSS commands](https://source.chromium.org/chromium/chromium/src/+/main:components/sessions/core/session_service_commands.cc;l=28;drc=38321ee39cd73ac2d9d4400c56b90613dee5fe29), which should speed up this process!)
 ![image](https://user-images.githubusercontent.com/77356206/206008380-678d3cac-1fa2-413d-91f0-28ca3d23f9a8.png)